JanhviVora/SignLanguageClassification/README.md

 # SignLanguageClassification

-To run the code, Tensorflow environment setup is necessatry.
+To run the code, Tensorflow environment setup is necessary.